Print

 Accommodation in San Francisco

-Finding a house or apartment in San Francisco is one of the biggest hurdles new arrivals face when moving to the city.
-With the rise of Silicon Valley and the influx of techies from all over the world, the cost of accommodation has become eye-watering.
+As a city surrounded by water on three sides, San Francisco’s real estate is limited by the same geography that makes it such an appealing destination.
+Finding accommodation in San Francisco is one of the biggest hurdles new arrivals face when moving to the city.
+With the rise of Silicon Valley and the influx of techies from all over the world, the cost of accommodation has become significant.

-That said, there are many accommodation options in the greater San Francisco Bay Area, where newcomers can opt for an apartment or house within a short distance of the thriving metropolis itself and get to work via an easy commute.
+That said, there are many housing options in the greater San Francisco Bay Area, where newcomers can opt for an apartment or house within a short distance of the thriving metropolis itself and get to work via an easy commute.

 Types of accommodation in San Francisco